Our Proprietary Portfolio Heading into 2nd quarter – compounding layers of advantage

 Past performance does not guarantee future results.
 Investing in publicly held securities is speculative and involves risk, including the possible loss of principal.
 Historical returns should not be used as the primary basis for investment decisions.
 Although the statements of fact and data in this commentary have been obtained from sources believed to be reliable, 2MCAC does not guarantee their accuracy and assumes no liability or responsibility for any omissions/errors.

 Use of Leverage or Margin.
-REIT Total Return Portfolio will utilize margin only for trading purposes (the ability to use the proceeds from stock sales immediately for new purchases instead of waiting for the usual 2-day settlement period), but not for borrowing purposes.
+REIT Total Return Portfolio will utilize margin only for trading purposes (the ability to use the proceeds from stock sales immediately for new purchases instead of waiting for settlement), but not for borrowing purposes.

 Benchmark Comparison.
 Our REIT Total Return Portfolio is compared to the Dow Jones Equity REIT Index and the MSCI U.S. REIT index because they are common REIT Indices.
 The Dow Jones Equity All REIT Index is designed to measure all publicly traded equity real estate investment trusts (REITs) in the Dow Jones U.S. stock universe.
 The MSCI US REIT Index is comprised of equity real estate investment trusts (REITs) eligible included within the eight Equity REIT Sub-Industries of the Equity Real Estate Investment Trust (REITs) Industry.
 It is not possible to invest directly in the Dow Jones Equity All REIT Index or MSCI US REIT index.
 Index returns do not represent the results of actual trading of investible assets/securities.
 Index returns do not reflect payment of any sales charges or fees an investor may pay to purchase the securities underlying the index.
 The imposition of these fees and charges would cause the actual performance of the securities to be lower than the Index performance shown.
 The results portrayed include dividend income.
 Our REIT Total Return Portfolio may include REITs that are not eligible for inclusion in the Dow Jones Equity All REIT Index or MSCI US REIT Index.